remykarem/password/README.md

 # Password

-Show all possible passwords by permuting the shape of the letters of the input.
+Show all possible passwords by permuting the each of the input letter.

 For example, `Sam`'s password can be written as `$am` or `5@m`.